MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - `Input(u16)` is an input argument, where the `u16` is the index of the input in the input vector.
   - For example, given an input vector of `[Object1, Object2, Pure1, Object3]`, `Object1` would be accessed with `Input(0)` and `Pure1` would be accessed with `Input(2)`.
-- `GasCoin` is a special input argument representing the object for the GasCoin.
-It is kept separate from the other inputs because the gas coin is always present in each transaction and has special restrictions not present for other inputs.
+- `GasCoin` is a special input argument representing the object for the `SUI` coin used to pay for gas.
+It is kept separate from the other inputs because the gas coin is always present in each transaction and has special restrictions (see below) not present for other inputs.
 Additionally, the gas coin being separate makes its usage very explicit, which is helpful for sponsored transactions where the sponsor might not want the sender to use the gas coin for anything other than gas.
   - The gas coin cannot be taken by-value except with the `TransferObjects` command.
 If you need an owned version of the gas coin, you can first use `SplitCoins` to split off a single coin.
   - This limitation exists to make it easy for the remaining gas to be returned to the coin at the beginning of execution.
 In other words, if the gas coin was wrapped or deleted, then there would not be an obvious spot for the excess gas to be returned.
 See the execution section for more details.
 - `NestedResult(u16, u16)` uses the value from a previous command.
 The first `u16` is the index of the command in the command vector, and the second `u16` is the index of the result in the result vector of that command.